25 Sep Tax on Residence Transferred Between Spouses

 This provision only applies for the purpose of computing private residence relief.
 It has no effect on the computation of the gain which arises on any disposal by the transferee spouse or by the transferee civil partner.

-- the spouse or the civil partners must be living together and the residence must be their only or main residence at the date of the transfer.
-If the residence passes from one to the other on the death of either of them they must have been living together and the residence must have been their only or main residence before the death of the transferring spouse or civil partner
+- When residence passes from one to the other, on the death of either of them they must live together.
+The residence must only be or the remain residence before the death of the transferring spouse or civil partner.

-- the extended period of ownership is subject to the limit of TCGA 1992 s223(7) for the purpose of computing the relief due on any subsequent disposal.
+- The extended period of ownership is subject to the limit of TCGA 1992 s223(7).
+This is solely for the purpose of computing the relief due to any subsequent disposal.

-Ann and Andrew were a married couple and lived together in a house which Ann purchased in March 1990, although for the first five years of her ownership the house was rented to tenants.
-When Ann died the house passed to Andrew, who continued to occupy it as his only residence until he sold it.
+Ann and Andrew were a married couple.
+They lived together in a house which Ann purchased in March 1990.
+For the first five years of her ownership, the house was rented to tenants.
+When Ann died the house passed to Andrew.
+He continued to occupy it as his only residence until it was sold.

-Bob and Brenda each owned a house when they married on 1 March 1995.
-After they married they nominated Brenda’s house to be their main residence as from 1 March 1995.
+On 1 March 1995, Bob and Brenda married into a new house.
+After marriage, they nominated Brenda’s house to be their main residence as from 1 March 1995.
 Brenda originally purchased the house on 1 September 1990.

-Brenda died on 1 February 2015 and her house was transferred to Bob at a probate value of £400,000.
-Bob moved out of the house on 1 February 2015 and moved into his other house which he still owned and this other house became his main residence.
+Brenda died on 1 February 2015.
+Her house was transferred to Bob at a probate value of £400,000.
+Bob moved out of the house on 1 February 2015 and moved into his other house which he owned.
+The other house became his main residence.
 The former main residence remained empty until it was sold on 1 January 2019 for £380,000.

 Bob’s loss on the sale of the house is as follows: